 These days, It takes guts to talk about China, and coverage to tell people publicly to be bullish on China.
 Ray Dalio, in an interview with Bridgewater's senior portfolio strategist Jim Haskel, shared his thoughts on China, US-China conflict and why investors need to include China in their portfolio.

 Dalio started going to China as early as 1984 out of curiosity.
 He brought one of his sons Matthew with him and enrolled him in a local school in China.

 In 80's, China was not what it is today.
 The $10 electronic calculators Dalio brought to Chinese friends as gifts were considered something miraculous.
 By then, China's global GDP share was 2% compared with 22% today.
-Poverty rate was 88% verses less than 1% today.
+The poverty rate was 88% versus less than 1% today.

 The question is, why to invest in China and why now, esp. the tension between the U.S. and China has been escalating?

 Dalio lists out several reasons why investors should add China to their portfolios.

 - MSCI and China's opening up of financial markets

 - China's stock market up 4% and the bond market, both corporate and government 7%